 Not everyone becomes ill or develops severe symptoms from SARS-CoV-2.
-The symptoms are often mild, and sometimes people have no symptoms at all, but some people have long-term symptoms after a SARS-CoV-2 infection.
+The symptoms are often mild, and sometimes people have no symptoms at all, but others have long-term symptoms after a SARS-CoV-2 infection.
 Most people who are infected with the virus will generate antibodies.
-By now, much of the general population in the Netherlands has been inoculated by receiving a COVID-19 vaccination.
-They are also developing antibodies against the coronavirus.
+Much of the general population in the Netherlands has been vaccinated against COVID-19, and many people have been vaccinated and also had a SARS-CoV-2 infection.
+Antibodies against the coronavirus are also generated after vaccination.
 RIVM is researching immunity among people of different ages throughout the Netherlands.
 The study provides important information about the development and duration of immunity to the virus among the Dutch population.

 How does the study work?

 The PIENTER Corona Study was launched in April 2020 with 3200 participants, and another 4500 participants were added in June 2020.
-Many of these 7700 participants have taken part in several rounds of the study by now.
-The research project has been extended and new participants were invited in autumn 2021, joining the existing participants.
-As a result, it will be possible to monitor the duration of coronavirus immunity at all ages even more effectively.
+Many of these 7700 participants have taken part in multiple rounds of the study by now.
+The research project was extended and new participants were invited in autumn 2021, joining the existing participants.
+As a result, it will be possible to, for example, monitor the duration of coronavirus immunity at all ages even more effectively.

-The 7th round of the PIENTER Corona Study started in March 2022.
-The 8th round of the study is expected to start in June 2022.
+The 11th round of the PIENTER Corona Study will start in October/November 2023.
+The 12th round is expected to take place in spring 2024.

 After each round of research, RIVM publishes a summary of the results on the website.
 This always takes several months, since various steps are involved in the process leading from the start of a round to the final research results: